Ylber Ramadani: Lecce

-On 4 August 2023, Ramadani joined Italian Serie A side Lecce for an undisclosed fee.
-In his first season, he became an undisputed starter, making 36 appearances across Serie A and the Coppa Italia, playing over 3,000 minutes and scoring once, as Lecce finished 14th in the league.
-He scored on 16 December 2023 a late winner in the 89th minute in a 2–1 home victory over Frosinone, earning Lecce crucial points in their fight for top-flight retaining.
-His consistent performances and work rate in midfield earned praise from Italian media, with Calcio Lecce describing him as “uomo ovunque” (“a man everywhere”) for his tireless displays.
+On 4 August 2023, Ramadani completed a transfer to Serie A club Lecce for an undisclosed fee, signing a three-year contract with an option for a further year.
+Ramadani made his debut on 13 August 2023 in a 1–0 win over Como in the 2023–24 Coppa Italia, helping Lecce qualify for the round of 32 and earning praise for his performance in midfield.
+A week later, he made his Serie A debut in a 2–1 victory against Lazio.
+In his first season at the club, Ramadani established himself as a regular starter, making 36 appearances across Serie A and the Coppa Italia, playing over 3,000 minutes and scoring once as Lecce finished 14th in the league.
+On 16 December 2023, he scored his first goal, a late winner in the 89th minute of a 2–1 home victory over Frosinone, earning Lecce important points in their battle against relegation.
+His performances in midfield received praise from Italian media, with Calcio Lecce describing him as “uomo ovunque” (“a man everywhere”) for his work rate and defensive contributions.

-In the 2024–25 season, Ramadani continued as a starter for the club, and his contributions were considered pivotal in Lecce’s efforts to remain in Serie A. Later in the campaign, he faced a more challenging period following the appointment of new head coach Marco Giampaolo in November, experiencing reduced playing time, with several appearances coming from the bench, as reports suggested Giampaolo preferred different midfield options.
-In an interview, Ramadani described this as a “difficult period”, noting minor back problems but stressing that he continued to work hard in training.
-Despite this, he later regained his place in the starting lineup and featured regularly during the closing stages of the season.
-On 19 May 2025, he scored a decisive goal in a 1–0 home victory over Torino.
-Eventually, he accumulated 29 Serie A appearances and one in the Coppa Italia, scoring once, as Lecce finished 17th in the league, three points above the relegation zone.
+During the 2024–25 season, Ramadani remained an important player for Lecce as the club continued its fight to stay in Serie A. Following the appointment of head coach Marco Giampaolo in November 2024, he experienced a period of reduced playing time, with several appearances coming from the bench.
+In an interview, Ramadani described the period as difficult, citing minor back problems while stating that he continued to work hard in training.
+He later regained his place in the starting lineup and featured regularly during the final months of the campaign.
+On 19 May 2025, he scored the winning goal in a 1–0 home victory over Torino.
+He finished the season with 29 Serie A appearances and one Coppa Italia appearance, scoring once as Lecce finished 17th, three points above the relegation zone.

+On 16 February 2026, Ramadani scored his first goal of the 2025–26 season in the 76th minute with a long-range strike in a 2–0 away victory against Cagliari on matchday 25 of the 2025–26 Serie A, helping Lecce move three points clear of the relegation zone.
+Following his performance against Cagliari, he was named in the Serie A Team of the Week.
+On 21 April 2026, he made his 100th appearance for Lecce in a 1–1 draw against Fiorentina, where he was rated as the best player on the pitch by Flashscore and was included in the Serie A Team of the Week for matchday 33.
+Ramadani played a key role in Lecce's successful battle against relegation, which was secured following a final-day victory over Genoa.
+The result ensured the club's place in Serie A for a fifth consecutive season, marking the first time in Lecce's history that they had remained in the top flight for five straight campaigns.